cedar-policy/vscode-cedar/README.md

 The Cedar policy language extension for Visual Studio Code supports syntax highlighting, formatting, and validation.
 Install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=cedar-policy.vscode-cedar) or by [searching within VS Code](https://code.visualstudio.com/docs/editor/extension-gallery#_search-for-an-extension).

-Cedar is a language for writing authorization policies and making authorization decisions based on those policies.
+Cedar is an open-source language for writing authorization policies and making authorization decisions based on those policies.
 Visit the [Cedar policy language reference guide](https://docs.cedarpolicy.com/) for the documentation and the language specification.

 ## Features

 ### Cedar policy language

 Files matching `*.cedar` are detected as a Cedar policy language and receive syntax highlighting.
 Validation is performed on document open, document save, during formatting, and via context menu.
+IntelliSense for entity types and attributes.
 Formatting can disabled per file using a leading comment line of `// @formatter:off`.
 Policy navigation using Outline or Breadcrumb.
 "Go to Definition" on Cedar entity types and action names.
 Policies exportable to their JSON representation.

 ![Cedar policy validation and navigation](https://raw.githubusercontent.com/cedar-policy/vscode-cedar/main/docs/marketplace/cedar_policy.gif)